apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ---

-There are several ways to create an Actor.
+You can create an Actor in several ways.
 You can create one from your own source code hosted in a Git repository or in your local machine, for example.
 But in this tutorial, we'll focus on the easiest method: selecting an Actor code template.
 We don't need to install any special software, and everything can be done directly in Apify Console using an Apify account.

 ## Choose the source {#choose-the-source}